NARBADA GEMS AND JEWELLERY LIMITED

-Based on the deliberations with Internal Auditors to ascertain their views on thefinancial statements including the financial reporting system and compliance toaccounting policies and procedures the Audit Committee was satisfied with the adequacyand effectiveness of the internal control system followed by the Company.
+Based on the deliberations with Internal Auditors to ascertain their views on thefinancial statements including the financial reporting system and compliance toaccounting policies & procedures the Audit Committee was satisfied with the adequacyand effectiveness of the internal control system followed by the Company.

 24. VIGIL MECHANISM/ WHISTLE BLOWER POLICY:

-During the financial year ended 31st March 2019 under review there were no casespertaining to Whistle Blower Policy.
+During the financial year ended 31st March 2021 under review there were no casespertaining to Whistle Blower Policy.
 The said policy of the Company can be accessed atwww.narbadajewellery.com

 25. PREVENTION OF INSIDER TRADING: